 Nevada’s National and State Parks offer outdoor enthusiasts great places to go exploring in both the Northern and Southern Regions of the state.
 You can go sight-seeing, hiking, boating, climbing – there’s lots to see and do in Nevada.

 Some of Nevada’s most popular parks include Death Valley National Park and it’s dauntingly parched landscape, Cathedral Gorge State Park and it’s amazing canyons and of course, Lake Tahoe-Nevada State Park with it’s awesome boating and beaches.
 Visit Nevada State Parks for more information about boating opportunities or restrictions.

 With over 600 rivers and streams and over 200 lakes and reservoirs, there’s no risk of running out of sport fishing locations in Nevada.
 So grab your gear, put some fuel in the boat and hit the water.

 Nevada’s sport fishing lakes are home to redband trout, mountain whitefish, bonneville cutthroat, bull trout and striped bass, among other fish species that can be found in the state.

-Before you go fishing in Nevada, find out everything you need to know about the state fishing regulations, fishing license requirements, local fishing reports and Nevada’s boating license requirements.
+Before you go fishing in Nevada, find out everything you need to know about the state fishing regulations, fishing license requirements.
+Also be aware of Nevada’s boating license requirements.
 Visit the Nevada Department of Wildlife website for more information.